portainer/portainer-docs/docs/v2.0-be/settings/security.md

-# Security Options
+# Security Settings

-Portainer allows various configuration options to add secuirty to your environment.
-In this help article, we going to review the security options that you can find under <b>Settings</b>.
+Portainer allows various configuration options to add security to your environment.
+In this help article, we going to review the security options that you can find under <b>Host</b>, <b>Setup</b> (or <b>Swarm</b>, <b>Setup</b> when using Docker Swarm).

+!!! note
+    These settings were previously available under the <b>Settings</b> menu but have now moved to their own section, and are set individually for each endpoint.

-## Docker Endpoint Security Options
+## Docker Security Settings

 ![security](assets/security1.png)